Shreyya407/Data_structures_and_algorithm/README.md

 # Data Structures and Algorithms

-This repository contains my implementations and practice problems for Data Structures and Algorithms in C++.
+This repository contains my implementations and practice problems for Data Structures and Algorithms.

 ## Language
 C++